Alex Newsome

-Alex Newsome is an Australian rugby union player who plays in the backline for the French club, ASM Clermont Auvergne.
+Alex Newsome (born 1996) is an Australian rugby union player who plays in the backline for the French club, ASM Clermont Auvergne.
 He has previously played for the Western Force and the New South Wales Waratahs in Super Rugby and the Perth Spirit in the Australian National Rugby Championship.
 He has also represented Australia in the under 20s team.
 Alex hails from a small country town Dundee, north of Glen Innes NSW in which there is a statue of him at the local campdraft grounds which he attends every Christmas Holidays.
-His nickname “Nobby” relates to Bald Knob Road at Dundee.
+His nickname "Nobby" relates to Bald Knob Road at Dundee.
 When Alex returns to Australia he will automatically become the Mayor of Dundee to take over from Sir.
 Steven John Hartmann.